 Kenny was preceded in death by his parents; a grandson, Dustin Terhaar; four brothers, Gerald, Richard, Oscar, and Clifford; and two sisters, Ruth Stepan and Esther Popilek.

-To send flowers to Kenneth "Kenny" Leo Terhaar's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Kenneth "Kenny" Leo Terhaar, please visit our floral store.